epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 ### Data Loading and Preprocessing

-- **Loading Data**: The IMDB, TMDB, CPI, and GDP datasets are loaded using `pandas`.
+- **Loading Data**: The CMU, IMDB, TMDB, CPI, and GDP datasets are loaded using `pandas`.
 Relative paths and column structures for each dataset are predefined to facilitate the process.
 - **Data Merging**: Data is merged using common keys such as `imdb_id`, `movie title`, `runtime`, and `release year`.
-This is done to combine rating information, budget details, and other important metadata.
-- **Data Cleaning**: Duplicates are identified and removed.
-Missing values are appropriately handled by removing them since we are doing our analysis mainly on these values we don't take risks by replacing by other values.
+We are interested in adding information like the budget, ratings, cpi and gdp from the external datasets to enrich the CMU movies dataset.
+- **Data Cleaning**: This involved handling missing values, duplicates and irrelevant features.

 ### Data Analysis
-- **Exploratory Data Analysis**: Exploratory analyses are conducted using `seaborn` and `matplotlib` to visualize data distributions and identify trends and outliers.
 - **Statistical Analysis**: Statistical analyses are performed to explore correlations between movie ratings, budgets, revenues, and economic trends.
 Statistical tests such as t-tests and regression analysis are used to study these relationships.
 - **Adjusting for Inflation**: The Consumer Price Index (CPI) is used to adjust film budget and revenue values for inflation, allowing for a fair comparison across movies from different years.

-### Visualization and Insights
-- **Data Visualization**: Clear and informative visualizations are created to represent the trends and correlations discovered in the data.

 ## 🗓️Proposed timeline